Vaccines prevent the spread of infectious and potentially deadly diseases – not just for infants, but throughout your life.

 Vaccines for babies and small children

 The development of vaccines has helped fight numerous deadly diseases such as whooping cough, measles, polio, tetanus, yellow fever, typhus, and hepatitis B, among others.
-“By 1980, smallpox was declared extinct due to a persistent and consistent vaccination programmes,” says Jackie Maimin, CEO of the ICPA.
+“By 1980, smallpox was declared extinct due to a persistent and consistent vaccination programmes,” says Jackie Maimin, CEO of The Independent Community Pharmacy Association (ICPA).